Archive for the ‘Nursing Care Beds’ Category

 Thursday, December 2nd, 2010

 The only downside is that it is more expensive and will increase the cost of the adjustable bed.
+At the time of writing this, you would need to add £650 to our build a bed feature.
 Considering all the benefits, the extra cost is worth paying.

 adjustable nursing care bed